 Spain’s Seville is a well-liked tourist destination because of its fascinating history and culture.
 It’s also gaining popularity for its bicycle culture.
 There are now more bikes than automobiles in some parts of the city, which has experienced a surge in the number of bicycles on the streets.

-In order to promote the cycling culture, the administration has authorized a number of bike lanes, bicycle pathways, and other infrastructure.
+In order to promote the cycling culture, the administration has authorised a number of bike lanes, bicycle pathways, and other infrastructure.
 Moreover, just like other cities on this list, Seville also has bike rental and bike-sharing facilities, making it simple for visitors to navigate the city on two wheels.

 7. Malmö, Sweden